As omicron’s BA.2 subvariant pushes up cases globally, here’s what it looks like in WA

 “I have a lot of confidence in our ability to look for new variants,” Lindquist said.
 “We have all the tools on how to prepare ourselves and prevent this from going forward.”

-Information from The Washington Post and Associated Press were included in this story.
+Information from The Washington Post and Associated Press was included in this story.